JuliaApproximation/CompactBases.jl/docs/src/overview.md

 ## (Non-)Orthogonal bases

-By orthogonal basis we mean those that have metrics (or mass matrices) with one diagonal only.
+By orthogonal basis we mean those that have metrics[^metric] with one diagonal only.
 The values on the diagonal can be different from unity (i.e. it may be an integration weight):

 ```julia
 julia> B = FiniteDifferences(10, 0.1)